 -

 The Wisconsin Department of Revenue (DOR) updates municipal equalized values annually on August 15.
-The municipal TID creation (or amendment) resolution adoption date determines which year's value increment and municipal value to use in the value limit calculation.
+The municipal TID creation (or amendment) resolution adoption date determines which year's increment value and municipal value to use in the value limit calculation.
 If the local legislative body resolution is adopted:

 -